-We are excited to announce that Nioxin and Wella has won multiple 2017 Stylist Choice Awards.
+We are excited to announce that Nioxin and Wella have won multiple 2017 Stylist Choice Awards.
 Empire Salon is proud to have partnered with Nioxin and Wella for 20 years!

 The age old question for many women – why pay for professional haircolor when it can be done at home?